andamira/devela/crates/micros/examples/board/sam/arduino_due/README.md

 - **Programming Port**, nearest the DC jack: normally appears as USB `2341:003d`, goes through the ATmega16U2, and uses `--usb-port=0`.
-  This is the normal runner path.
+  This is the normal script path.
 - **Native USB**, nearest RESET: connects directly to the SAM3X8E.
   ROM SAM-BA appears as USB `03eb:6124` and uses `--usb-port=1`.
   The current bare-metal examples do not initialize native USB, so this port